elisehammarstrom/tech-bootcamp-ws/README.md

 ### 4.4 Celebration!

 Now you have completed the "main" part of this workshop - congratulations!
-Either go back and do the enhancements, or challenge yourself with improving the responsiveness or A11y which you can read about in the steps below!
+Either go back and do the enhancements, or challenge yourself with improving the [responsiveness](https://www.w3schools.com/html/html_responsive.asp) or [A11y](https://developer.mozilla.org/en-US/docs/Web/Accessibility) - two very important aspects for a frontend engineer!

-### 5. Responsivenes

-- When creating lite info om hur man kan göra saker responsivt, och låt dem gå lösa.

-### 6. Accessibility (A11y)

-- Lite info om a11y och varför det är viktigt, och låt den gå lösa.

 ## Backend Path